Which of the following functional groups is commonly involved in ... | Channels for Pearson+

 Multiple Choice

-Which of the following functional groups is commonly involved in electron transfer as an electron carrier molecule?
+Which of the following functional groups is commonly involved in signal transduction in biological systems?

 A